 - Your offer and how it will save the day

 Landing page videos should educate visitors.
-If a prospect watches after clicking on a CTA, they will be seeking to validate the relevance and value of your offer.
-They may be unsure whether they’re in the right place, or whether they will truly benefit from your content.
+If a prospect watches after clicking on a CTA, they will primarily seek to validate the relevance and value of your offer.
+They might be unsure whether they’re in the right place, or whether they will truly benefit from your content.

-You can give a sneak peek into your material by talking about questions you will be answering and topics you’ll cover.
-This is your chance to make a cinematic version of a contents page and blurb, and framing this information in the structure of an emotive story will help improve your video metrics and conversion rates.
+You can support this judgement by giving a sneak peek into your material.
+Consider talking about the questions you will answer as well as topics you’ll cover.
+This is your chance to make a cinematic version of a contents page and blurb.
+Framing this information in the structure of an emotive story will help improve your video marketing metrics and conversion rates.

 Focus on delivery